 Nasal decongestant (such as oxymetazoline or Afrin® spray) two sprays each nostril twice daily for three days and then as needed to control bleeding

 A decongestant decreases the amount of swelling in the nose and can keep the nasal passages open during the healing phase.
 Because these sprays cannot be used for more than a few days without causes their own set of problems, we recommend that patients combine regular use for two days with use as-needed to control any bleeding from the nose.
 If you do have splints placed in your nose at the time of surgery, it may be very difficult to have space in your nose to spray this medication, so it is generally best to wait until your splints are removed before starting to use this spray.

-Patients should resume most normal daytime activities if they have undergone isolated nasal surgery.
-At a minimum, patients should walk at least three times a day starting the day after surgery.
+Walking after surgery is important.
+Patients should walk at least 3 times a day starting the day after surgery.
 Walking helps prevent blood clots from forming in your legs.
 Spending more time out of bed (walking or in a chair) than in bed is helpful because your lungs fill up with air, lowering the risk of fevers and pneumonia.
 Not walking enough is a major cause of fevers after surgery, so please do remember to walk at least 3 times every day.
 Patients should avoid strenuous activity for 4 weeks following surgery because that typically raises heart rate and blood pressure.
 For this reason, it can increase swelling or cause bleeding to start.